Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Background

 In the uplink, there are three types of physical layer channels: the PUSCH used for transmitting user or control data, the PUCCH used for control information such as ACK/NACK or scheduling requests, and the PRACH used for the initial connection message.
 All uplink messages in these channels carry a known reference signal alongside the modulated data, which is used for channel estimation, or PRACH detection.
 Depending on the message, the uplink reference signal spans different OFDM symbols in the resource grid.
 The reference signal is a Zadoff-Chu sequence, a sequence known for its good autocorrelation properties and constant-amplitude signal. \autoref{fig:grid} illustrates these three types of messages in the spectrum plot and highlights the reference symbols.

-A PRACH preamble consists of an 839-long Zadoff-Chu sequence.
-It spans over six PRBs and, depending on the configuration, it is either 1, 2, or 3 subframes long.
-The UE randomly chooses from 64 different versions of the Zadoff-Chu sequence and transmits the preamble in one of the pre-configured subframes.
-Upon detection, the eNodeB replies with a random access response, which contains the premable index of the chosen sequence.
-Only if the index matches the transmitted PRACH preamble index does the UE continue with the procedure.
+Depending on the configuration inside the SIB, a PRACH preamble consists of one or more 839- or 139-symbol-long Zadoff-Chu sequences spanning six PRBs.
+The UE randomly chooses one of the pre-configured Zadoff-Chu sequences and transmits the preamble in one of the pre-configured PRACH occasions.
+Upon detection, the xNB replies with a random access response, which contains the preamble index of the chosen sequence.
+The UE continues the connection establishment only if the preamble index in RAR matches the transmitted PRACH preamble index.

-PUSCH messages are sent 4 subframes (or 6 in the case of RAR) after the UE receives an uplink allocation from the base station.
-The PUSCH transmission is one subframe (1$ms$) long and the uplink allocation specifies the subframe of the uplink message, frequency (subcarriers) of the uplink message and the configuration parameters of the reference symbols within the uplink message.
-Symbols 4 and 11 contain the reference signals, and the rest of the symbols transport the data.
+The UE sends a PUSCH message only after it receives an uplink allocation from the base station.
+The uplink allocation specifies the subframe of the uplink message, the frequency (subcarriers) of the uplink message, and the configuration parameters of the reference symbols within the uplink message, such as which symbols during the PUSCH transmission are reserved for the reference signals.
+In LTE, 2 out of 14 symbols are allocated to reference signals.

-A PUCCH message is sent in pre-configured subframes by the UE or 4 subframes after a downlink transmission as an ACK/NACK.
-A PUCCH transmission occupies exactly one PRB on the edge of the cell's spectrum and it lasts one subframe (1$ms$).
+A PUCCH message is sent in pre-configured subframes by the UE or after a downlink transmission as an ACK/NACK.
+In LTE, PUCCH transmission occupies exactly one PRB on the edge of the cell's spectrum and lasts one subframe.
 Hopping is often configured for PUCCH, meaning that the first half of the PUCCH is transmitted on the lower edge of the spectrum, and the second half is on the upper edge.
-It also consists of 14 OFDM symbols, however, the reference symbols are symbols 3, 4, 5, 10, 11, and 12.
+It also consists of 14 OFDM symbols; however, typically 6 of them are allocated to reference symbols.
+For 5G, the PUCCH is similar but with many more configurable parameters.